Disturbing tha Peace: 2001–2003

 In 2001 the label released Ludacris' second album Word of Mouf which was an even greater success for Ludacris, selling over 281,000 copies in its first week of sales, charting at number three and spawning a series of hit singles that carried over well into 2002: "Area Codes", "Rollout (My Business)", "Saturday (Oooh!
 Ooooh!)", "Welcome to Atlanta", and "Move Bitch".
-The album was certified 3× Platinum becoming Ludacris' best-selling album to date with sales of over 3,616,000 copies in the United States, as of July, 2009.
+The album was certified 3× Platinum becoming Ludacris' bestselling album to date with sales of over 3,616,000 copies in the United States, as of July 2009.

 In 2002 the label released a collaboration album Golden Grain showcasing the assembly of talent signed to Ludacris' revived Disturbing tha Peace label in which it featured Shawnna, I-20, Tity Boi, Lil Fate, DJ Jay Cee also known as DJ JHB, and Ludacris himself on the album.
+That same year, St. Louis, Missouri rapper Chingy was signed.

 In 2003 the label released the soundtrack to the movie 2 Fast 2 Furious it spawned three hit singles "Act a Fool", "Pick Up the Phone", and Pump It Up".
-That same year the label became home to St. Louis rapper Chingy who released his platinum debut album Jackpot on the label.
-The album was a commercial success, being certified Double Platinum in America.
-Jackpot was supported by the hit singles "One Call Away" and "Holidae In", the latter featuring Ludacris.
-After a dispute over royalties, Chingy abruptly left the label.
+That same year, Chingy released his debut studio album Jackpot through Disturbing Tha Peace.
+The album was a commercial success, selling over 157,000 units in its first week and ultimately being certified Double Platinum in America.
 In late 2003 the label released Ludacris' third album Chicken-n-Beer his first to reach number one on the Billboard 200.
 Chicken -n- Beer brought with it another series of hits, including the Hot 100 number-one, Kanye West produced "Stand Up" and number-six "Splash Waterfalls".